nicolas-schmitt/multi-git/README.md

 A Git command line to manage multiple git repositories at once.

-## What's new ?
-* nodegit has been dropped in favor of simple-git.
-That way, you won't have to compile any dependency.
-* Most common git commands are now supported.
-* multi-git can be used from any directory, even if it's not listed in your configuration file.
-* git-flow commands

 ## Intended use
 If you ever worked in a micro service environment, you've most likely been asked to worked with dozen of projects.
 Keeping them up to date tends to be tedious.